 The number of partners that fit into these categories will then determine whether you should be investing more in some partners than others, whether there are partners you should cull, and even whether you should be looking for new partners.

-At Kingpin, we run a four-step process to kick-start our clients’ partner profiling, which can be summarised as follows:
+At The Marketing Practice, we run a four-step process to kick-start our clients’ partner profiling, which can be summarised as follows:

 Decide what you want your partners to achieve.